iAMianIANiAM/PrismaTechGauntletv3/working/directoryIndex.md

 ### Phase 3: Basic Position Detection ✅

+The position detection system has been successfully implemented with the UltraBasicPositionDetector, which provides reliable and accurate position detection through a simple yet effective approach.

 #### Completed
 - **Calibration Protocol** (`/examples/CalibrationProtocol.cpp`)
   - Structured calibration sequence with state machine